 -

 MacOS’s Network preferences also show the connect/disconnect status. a quick glance confirms you’re off.
-How to access edge vpn: a comprehensive step-by-step guide to edge vpn access, setup, and troubleshooting
+Edgerouter x vpn throughput 2026

 -